dvaitam/codeforces/README.md

 # Codeforces Solutions

-This repository contains my personal experiments and solutions for Codeforces problems.
+This repository collects solutions for Codeforces problems.
+It is no longer experimental and we expect to have all solutions and verifiers within a week.
 The directory tree mirrors the contest numbers (`0-999`, `1000-1999`, `2000-2999`, ...).
 Inside each contest folder you will typically find:

 - `problemX.txt` – the problem statement or notes for problem X.
 - Solution files in Go or other languages (`1234A.go`, `solB.cpp`, etc.).